Maverick7/mira-cognitive-arch/README.md

 *   **Computer Vision**: Analyzes uploaded images to "see" the user's context.

 ### 2. Stratified Memory System
-Mira utilizes a three-tier memory architecture to solve the "Context Window" problem while retaining long-term coherence:
+Mira utilizes a three-tier memory architecture to solve the "Context Window" problem while retaining long-term coherence.
+This moves beyond naive RAG (which wastes tokens) towards a compressed **World Model** of the user.

 1.  **Working Memory**: Immediate conversation history.
-2.  **Condensed Memory**: Periodically synthesized summaries of key facts and timeline events.
+2.  **Condensed Memory (`condensed_memory.json`)**: A consolidated "Pattern Graph" of the user.
+Instead of storing every word, Mira periodically "dreams" to extract:
+    *   **User Profile**: Evolving personality traits and values.
+    *   **Timeline Events**: Significant life milestones (schema-based).
-3.  **Vector Store (RAG)**: Semantic search over the entire history (using `LangChain` + `FAISS` + `HuggingFace Embeddings`).
+3.  **Vector Store (RAG)**: Semantic search over the raw archival history.

+This approach aligns with modern research on **World Models**—moving from predicting the next token from raw data to predicting states based on a compressed internal representation.

 ### 3. Self-Narrative & Emotional State
 Mira maintains a continuous **Internal Monologue** (`self_narrative.jsonl`).
 She "thinks" about interactions after they happen, updating her internal emotional state (Valence, Anger, Excitement, Dominance).
 Using specific commands like `/reflect`, the user can trigger this introspective process manually.